-- Applicants can only apply to a maximum of three Priority Announcements at the Application stage. - Streamlined applications (see Review Process and Evaluation Streamlining section) will not be eligible for funding through Priority Announcements, irrespective of the final rating, since they were assessed as being non-competitive.
+- Applicants can only apply to a maximum of three Priority Announcements at the Application stage. - Streamlined applications will not be eligible for funding through Priority Announcements, irrespective of the final rating, since they were assessed as being non-competitive.

 Task 9: Preview